5 Things Bank Manager’s Need To Know About Their Security System

 Banks and financial institutions are generally heavily-protected facilities, with basic physical security measures such as armed guards, the bank vault, and panic buttons in case of emergency.
 But banks are also making use of the latest in security technology to ensure safety for bank staff, customers, and their assets.
 From high-end, around-the-clock video surveillance with analytics, to advanced access control systems providing easy, secure access to high-value areas of the bank, there’s a host of options to bolster security systems for banks.

-Video Surveillance and Monitoring
+1. Video Surveillance & Monitoring

 CCTV security camera systems are the backbone of a financial institution’s security system.
 Comprehensive video surveillance, covering all parts of the bank building, serves as both a layer of both deterrence and as a virtual record of everything that happens within the bank.